Your exhaust system is very important and without it a lot of problems can occur.

 18 MONTH GUARANTEE

-We stock a comprehensive range of exhausts and catalytic converters for all make and models.
+As your local AA approved and certified garage, we stock a comprehensive range of exhausts and catalytic converters for all make and models.
 We will inspect your exhaust free of charge, if a replacement is required we use premium brands with a full 18 month warranty.

 An exhaust system is composed of the following components: